-In February 2021, a derivative shareholder lawsuit was filed against the Company, as the nominal defendant, and certain of its directors and officers as defendants in the U.S. District Court for the District of New Jersey, captioned Fidler v.
-Michael H. Tardugno, et al., Case No. 3:21-cv-02662.
-The plaintiff alleged breach of fiduciary duty and other claims arising out of alleged statements made by certain of the Company's directors and/or officers regarding ThermoDox®.
-The Company believed it has meritorious defenses to these claims and vigorously contested this suit.
-In June 2024, the U.S. District Court issued an Order for Dismissal without prejudice for this derivative shareholder lawsuit.
+In February 2021, a derivative shareholder lawsuit was filed against the Company, as the nominal defendant, and certain of its officers as defendants in the U.S. District Court for the District of New Jersey, captioned Fidler v.
+Michael H. Tardugno, et al., Case No. 2:21-cv-02662.
+The plaintiff alleged breach of fiduciary duty and other claims arising out of alleged statements made by certain of the directors and/or officers regarding ThermoDox® ThermoDox®.
+The Company believed it has had meritorious defenses to the vigorously contested this suit.
+In June 2024, the U.S. District Court issued an Order for Dismissal without prejudice for shareholder lawsuit.